Diesel Power (magazine)

-Diesel Power is published in Los Angeles by the Motor Trend Group and originally debuted in 2005 as a publication of Primedia.
+Diesel Power is published in Los Angeles by the Motor Trend Group and originally debuted in 2005 by Primedia (now RentGroup).
 The editor is KJ Jones and the art director is Mark Snyder.

 History

 Diesel Power was first published in the Spring of 2005 as a spin-off of Sport Truck.
 It was originally intended to be printed four times per year, but it quickly grew into a monthly magazine and went from 130 pages per issue in 2005 to 250 pages in 2006.
 For 2015, page count and circulation has been suffering due to a mix of challenges in the publishing industry as well as lack of retail outlets carrying the magazine.
 The focus has moved to combining Diesel Power with the likes of the Motor Trend staff to help cover and overlap resources between departments currently owned by TEN (The Enthusiast Network).

 Diesel Power Challenge

 Diesel Power holds an international competition called the "Diesel Power Challenge", where readers compete with highly modified, Chevrolet/GMC, Dodge, and Ford trucks.
 The event includes competitions in sled-pulling, drag strip racing, fuel economy testing, trailer towing, and dynamometer pulls to determine which truck makes the most torque.